Frequently Asked Questions

 The criteria include your academic potential, journey to College, school report, combination of subjects, your contribution to your current school and participation in extra curricular activity.
 Please be aware that in most years the College has been severely oversubscribed and we cannot guarantee to interview all students even if they meet our minimum criteria.

 Are there any fees?

-The College is funded directly by the government and is free to EU citizens.
+The College is funded directly by the government and is free to European Economic Area citizens and those with 'Settled' status.
 We do ask for a £100 contribution towards books and materials and charge a deposit of £50.
 The deposit is returnable at the end of the course.
 Overseas students may be required to pay fees.

 When will I hear whether I have a conditional place or not?

 We aim to let everyone know the outcome of their application by the end of April.

 Can I change subjects after I have submitted my application?

 If you would like to change subjects, please email email@example.com informing us which subjects you wish to change.